-Mitiamo & District Reticulated Water Supply Project (for Victoria)
+Mitiamo & District Reticulated Water Supply Project (for Victoria) Period of implementation: 2018-ongoing

 The Mitiamo and District Reticulated Water Supply Project will construct 375 kilometres of pressurised stock and domestic pipeline to provide a secure water supply to approximately 75,000 hectares of land.
 The implementation of the project would deliver regional development, climate change resilience, improved water quality and access to supply.